-A student who intends to take a planned leave of absence must submit the "Request for Leave of Absence" at least one month prior to the beginning of the semester of the planned absence.
+A student who intends to take a planned leave of absence must submit the "Request for Leave of Absence" at least one month prior to the beginning of the quarter of the planned absence.

 Any request submitted after the deadline will not be accepted for any reason.
 If the request is sent by postal mail, it must be postmarked on or before the deadline date.
+In the case of submission at the office, it must be submitted by 3:30 pm on the weekday prior to the deadline when the deadline is on weekends and holidays.
 The request for leave of absence may be submitted for two consecutive years of absence.